sarahhling/paperlessDocumentationApp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Or access it here [https://paperless-documentation-app.vercel.app/login](https://paperless-documentation-app.vercel.app/login).
+Or access it here [https://paperless-documentation-app.vercel.app](https://paperless-documentation-app.vercel.app).

 ## TODO:

 - add nav bar
 - connect form page to homepage
 - login error message for wrong credentials
-- add user name to welcome message from session
+- make login page naturally redirect to homepage